Pedestrian Car Accidents: Legal Repercussions

 Were You Injured in a Pedestrian Accident?
 Let Us Help You Get The Compensation You Deserve

-Pedestrian Accident FAQ
+Pedestrian Accident Overview

 If you are driving intoxicated when the accident occurs, you will be arrested and charged with DUI, or Driving Under the Influence.
 Not only can a driver be arrested for driving under the influence of alcohol, but other drugs as well, including marijuana.
 DUI penalties include minimum jail time, driver’s license suspensions, fines, and a host of other consequences.

 Life changes drastically if you are the victim of a pedestrian-vehicle accident.
-You may need extensive medical care, may be unable to work, and emotionally scared and fragile.
-Most victims retain a personal injury attorney Los Angeles to help them proceed with civil action against the driver of an automobile that hit them and caused injuries.
+You may need extensive medical care, may be unable to work, and be emotionally scarred and fragile.
+Most victims retain a personal injury attorney in Los Angeles to help them proceed with civil action against the driver of an automobile that hit them and caused injuries.
 A lawyer has all the right words and the legal expertise that helps you proceed correctly if you choose to file a lawsuit.

 Pedestrian accident lawyers Los Angeles represent individuals involved with this specific type of accident, giving them a voice in court.
-The personal injury attorney Los Angeles will likely seek one or more types of compensation for his victim(s) and/or their family.
+The injury attorney in Los Angeles will likely seek one or more types of compensation for his victim(s) and/or their family.

-What to do if You are the Driver in a Pedestrian Accident
+What To Do If You Are the Driver in A Pedestrian Accident

 What to do if You are the Pedestrian in a Vehicle Accident

 - If the driver leaves the scene, call the police and wait for their arrival.
 They’ll complete an accident report, gather information about the incident, and ensure that you have everything needed to file a lawsuit, if necessary.
 The police also can make arrests in the accident if necessary.